duneroadrunner/scpptool/README.md

 ##### Lifetime annotated elements in the SaferCPlusPlus library

-The process of adding lifetime annotated elements to the SaferCPlusPlus library is still in progress.
+While the most essential elements are already available, the process of adding lifetime annotated elements to the SaferCPlusPlus library is still in progress.

 Since lifetime annotations require the scpptool for enforcement, lifetime annotated elements generally reside in the `mse::rsv` namespace, like the other elements that require scpptool for safety enforcement.
 Most lifetime annotated elements are "[scope](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#scope-pointers)" elements and conform to the corresponding restrictions.